Cross Section Measurements of $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ via Antineutrons Produced by $J/\psi \to p \pi^{-} \bar{n}$ Decays: Summary

-In summary, we report the cross section measurements of the reactions $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}$ and $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}\pi^0$, utilizing a novel method of antineutron production at the BESIII detector.
-Antineutrons are produced by $J/\psi \rightarrow p \pi^{-} \bar{n}$ with momentum from 0 to 1174$\mevc$ and the target protons are provided by the hydrogen of the cooling oil in the beam pipe.
-The cross sections for $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}$ and $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}\pi^0$ are measured to be $0.53^{+0.15}_{-0.12} \pm 0.08$~mb and $1.09^{+0.36}_{-0.30} \pm 0.31$~mb respectively, where the first uncertainties are statistical and the second systematic.
-For reference, the cross section of the isospin-symmetric process $p\bar{p} \rightarrow K^+K^-\pi^0$ has been measured to be $0.347 \pm 0.037$ mb at $900\mevc$~\cite{CrystalBarrel:2006mhj}.
-Due to the limited statistics, differential cross section measurements in individual momentum bins are not feasible, so a direct comparison cannot be made.
-Nevertheless, the cross section of $p\bar{p} \rightarrow K^+K^-\pi^0$ provides a useful benchmark for our measurements.
-Although limited statistics prevent a detailed study of intermediate states, the observed pure $\bar{n}p$ scattering samples offer promising opportunities for future hadron spectroscopy studies with larger data samples.
-Proposed future $e^+e^-$ colliders in the tau-charm energy region, such as STCF and SCTF~\cite{stcf,sctf}, could significantly improve the quality and yield of antineutron sources, and allow for optimization of target materials, enabling more precise measurements about antineutron physics.
+In summary, we report measurements of the flux-averaged cross sections for the reactions $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}$ and $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}\pi^0$ using a novel antineutron-production method at the BESIII detector.
+The antineutrons are produced via $J/\psi \rightarrow p \pi^{-} \bar{n}$, with momenta ranging from 0 to 1174$\mevc$, and the target protons are provided by the hydrogen in the beam-pipe cooling oil.
+The measured cross sections are $0.53^{+0.15}_{-0.12} \pm 0.08$~mb and $1.09^{+0.36}_{-0.30} \pm 0.31$~mb, respectively, where the first uncertainties are statistical and the second are systematic.
+For comparison, the isospin-related process $p\bar{p} \rightarrow K^+K^-\pi^0$ was measured to have a cross section of $0.347 \pm 0.037$~mb at $900\mevc$~\cite{CrystalBarrel:2006mhj}.
+The corresponding partial-wave analysis indicates that the $K\bar{K}$ resonance contribution at this momentum is dominated by the isoscalar component.
+Under this assumption, isospin symmetry gives $\sigma(\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}) = 2\sigma(p\bar{p} \rightarrow K^+K^-\pi^0)$, this expectation is consistent with the present measurement within uncertainties, although the comparison is qualitative because the present result is averaged over a broad antineutron momentum spectrum and the limited statistics do not allow differential measurements in momentum bins.
+Although limited statistics prevent a detailed study of intermediate states, the observed $\bar{n}p$ scattering candidates demonstrate the feasibility of using antineutrons from $J/\psi$ decays to investigate strangeness production in antineutron-proton interactions.
+Proposed future $e^+e^-$ colliders in the tau-charm energy region, such as STCF and SCTF~\cite{stcf,sctf}, could significantly improve the quality and yield of antineutron sources, and allow for optimization of target materials, enabling more precise measurements of antineutron physics.